omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 a 5x price change results in a 25.5% loss relative to HODL

-We use 1.50x price change as an example, given trading fee 0.3%.
-If the price stays within the 1.0X to 1.5x range for a month, suppose the transaction volumn during this period is 100 times of the liquidity in this range, then the expected earning is `0.3% * 100 = 30%`, which is significantly great than 2.0% loss.
+We use 1.50x price change as an example, given the trading fee of 0.3%.
+If the price stays within the 1.0X to 1.5x range for a month, suppose the transaction volume during this period is 100 times the liquidity in this range, then the expected earning is `0.3% * 100 = 30%`, which is significantly great than 2.0% loss.

 Concentrated liquidity has 4000x capital efficiency as claimed in uniswap V3, which means LPs can fund much less liquidity to earn significantly higher fees.
-If the price fluctuates in a narrow range for a long time, then the impermanent losses are negligible compared to the profitble trading fees.
-If Bitcoin price rises quickly out of the range, all the liquidity will be entirely denominated in USDT, than the impermanent loss equals to the Bitcoin liquidity funded, and no trading fee will be earned anymore.
+If the price fluctuates in a narrow range for a long time, then the impermanent losses are negligible compared to the profitable trading fees.
+If the Bitcoin price rises quickly out of the range, all the liquidity will be entirely denominated in USDT, then the impermanent loss equals the Bitcoin liquidity funded, and no trading fee will be earned anymore.

 LP's strategy could be sticking the liquidity to the price movement.
-It all depends on the liquidity provider's prediction to the future market trend.
+It all depends on the liquidity provider's prediction of the future market trend.

 ## oracle
-Oracle is involved to feed the real time external price for trading.
+Oracle is involved to feed the real-time external price for trading.
 Although trackers give prices at any moment a trade occurs, obd should verify it from at least one oracle before the moment of executing this swap.
 If the price is below the expectation of the order signed, obd should reject the trade.

 ## differences from onchain AMM Swaps

-1. Price is from trackers who maintains statistics of global liquidity, but to avoid price manipulation, obd node should verify price from external oracles when trading tokens.
+1. Price is from trackers who maintain statistics of global liquidity, but to avoid price manipulation, obd node should verify price from external oracles when trading tokens.

-2. Trackers maintain the globle prices for all token pairs, but they have no permission to execute any trade.
-Lightning network has no global contract that executes transactions.
+2. Trackers maintain the global prices for all token pairs, but they have no permission to execute any trade.
+The lightning network has no global contract that executes transactions.
 Every obd node should verify the incoming order to avoid price manipulation.
 Obd does not have to trust any tracker.

-3. AMM on lightning network is in fact a mix model of order book and AMM.
+3. On-chain swaps use smart contracts to collect and allocate fees for liquidity providers.
+But the Lightning Network has no contract.
+Web instead utilizes a routing protocol that enables liquidity providers' channel funds to be used for trading, hence these channels earn commission fees directly.